syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Colorspace.md

 ---
 title: Working with Color Spaces
-description: This section explains how to create a PDF document with the specified colorspace
+description: This section explains how to create a PDF document with the specified color space
 platform: Fileformat
 control: PDF
 documentation: UG